Home > About RRW

 What equipment does a wrestler need?

-- Wrestling Shoes – Wrestling shoes offer more ankle support than traditional shoes and are designed to be lightweight and tight to the foot, promoting freedom of movement.
-We can’t allow street shoes on the wrestling mat as they can tear or otherwise damage the mat, and mats are quite expensive.
-You can find wrestling shoes at Dick’s, Amazon, and other sport equipment retail outlets for less than $50.
-Contact us if you have any questions about finding wrestling shoes.
+Wrestling Shoes – Wrestling shoes offer more ankle support than traditional shoes and are designed to be lightweight and tight to the foot.
+By utilizing movement and traction of the feet, wrestlers can stand up and down on the wrestling mat so they can train in their shoes/socks for the first few weeks and then make sure quite sure equipment.
+You can find wrestling shoes at Dick's, Amazon, and other sport equipment retail outlets for less than $50.
+Contact us if you have any questions about sizing adult/child wrestling shoes.

-- Headgear – Highly recommended for all mat practice and required for competitions.
-Headgear can prevent outer ear injuries and bruises during practice and competition.
+Headgear – Highly recommended for all mat practice and required for competitions.
+Headgear can prevent outer ear injuries and bruises during practice and competitions.

-- Mouth guards – For any wrestler with metal dental work on the outside of their teeth, mouth guards are recommended for practice and mandatory for competitions.
+Mouth guard – For any wrestler with recent dental work on the outside of their teeth, mouth guards are recommended for practice and mandatory for competitions.
 If there is metal dental work on the upper and lower teeth, then the mouthguard must cover both the upper and lower teeth.
 A moldable mouthguard is recommended.

 What do wrestlers learn at wrestling practice?